Fedict/dcattools/datagovbe/openfed10/analysis.md

 ### Taxonomy: Contact Types

-To be used in default contact form, e.g. "General question"
+To be used in default contact form, e.g. "Other question"

 | Field | Type | Required | Translatable |
 | --- | --- | --- | --- |